carbon-language/carbon-lang/docs/design/structs.md

 only called through the non-abstract API, but can still be implemented in descendants.

+An interface as base class needs to either have a virtual destructor or forbid deallocation.

 FIXME

     -   It is more common for polymorphic types to have a default implementation